 Board of Directors

-Eilene Franks has been married to her husband, Jason, for over 7 years.
+Eilene Franks has been married to her husband, Jason, for 11 years.
 They have two super-handsome and mischievous boys- Hudson and Bryson as well as one beautiful little girl named Hadley.
-The Down Syndrome Association has been an incredible source of support for them over the last four years, as they immediately got involved in all available programs.
-Eilene has served as Co-Chair and Chair of the Festival & 5k and participated in new parent outreach.
+She is a graduate of Southern Nazarene University, holding a degree in Early Childhood Education.
+Eilene currently serves NICU families as a Family Advocate at Oklahoma Children’s Hospital.
+The Down Syndrome Association has been an incredible source of support for the Franks family since the birth of Hudson in 2011.
+Eilene has served on multiple committees and participates in new parent outreach.

 Joseph Ryan Mallory